roeycohen/Bit-Player-Chrome-Extension/README.md

 - [ ] Add plugins support (Kodi style).
 - [ ] Integrate with a website like myepisodes.com.
 - [x] Allow user to save the downloaded video file to disk.
-- [x] Allow user to play a video from the disk.
+- [x] Allow user to play a videos from the disk.